cloud-gov/product/OffboardingChecklist.md

 When someone leaves the cloud.gov team

-1. Create a new issue in `cg-product` called "Remove [person's name] from cloud.gov team".
+1. Create a new issue called "Remove [person's name] from cloud.gov team".
 2. View the raw source of this file
 3. Copy everything below the line into the new issue's body
 4. Replace "LeavingPerson" with the leaving person's name
-5. Delete any checklists irrelevant for the skill domain of the leaving person
-6. Submit the issue
+5. Submit the issue
-7. Assign the issue to the person who bravely volunteered to be handle the person's offboarding
+6. Assign the issue to the person who bravely volunteered to handle the person's offboarding
-8. Put the issue into the "In Progress" pipeline in Favro
+7. Put the issue into the "In Progress" pipeline in Favro

 ---